dalloglio/reverse-proxy-load-balancer-nginx/README.md

 A basic and simple example of an application running with reverse proxy and load balancing with nginx.

-To do this, I have created an application like a web server written in Node.js and Express.
-After that, I used Docker to build an image and use it with Docker Compose to have more than one instance of the application running with load balancer configured with Nginx.
-Below are the steps I did.
+To do this, I created a web server written in Node.js and Express.
+After that, I used Docker to build an image and use it with Docker Compose to have more than one instance of the application running with a load balancer configured in Nginx.
+Below are the steps I took.

 ## The steps

-### The creation of the application with Node.js + Express
+### Creating the application with Node.js + Express

 ```javascript
 import express from "express";